ANUBHAV9598/nimbusdesk/README.md

 - Backend works local but fails on Vercel
   - Check `MONGODB_URI` access rules and Vercel env values
   - Ensure `NEXT_PUBLIC_API_URL` is not pointing to localhost in production
-- Runtime execution issues for C++/Java/Python
+- Runtime execution issues for C/C++/Java/Python
   - Hosted environments may not include all compilers/runtimes by default
-  - Validate runtime availability where deployed
+  - This project automatically uses a remote runner for these languages on Vercel
+  - You can force remote mode anywhere with `CODE_RUNNER_MODE=remote`

 ## Security Notes